gwsmedia/YASCL/README.md

 **getCarousels()**
 If `selector` refers to multiple elements, this method can be used to get all of the individual slider objects.
 Then the `slide` methods above can be called on specific carousels.
-If there is only one carousel, this is irrelevant.
+If there is only one carousel, this is unnecessary.

 **getCarousel(index)**
 If `selector` refers to multiple elements, this method can be used to get a singular slider object.
 Then the `slide` methods above can be called on it directly.
-If there is only one carousel, this is irrelevant.
+If there is only one carousel, this is unnecessary.

 **carouselCount()**
 This will get the number of carousels instantiated.